Apothicary/Apothicary/README.md

 New to the field of testing with a desire to learn new languages, frameworks and skills.

 * 🌍  I'm based in Glasgow
-* 🧠  I'm learning Java, Python, C# and Unity
+* 🧠  I'm learning Java, Python, C# with Games Dev and sprinkle of Web Dev for good measure
 * 🤝  I'm open to collaborating on anything to learn new programming skills
 * ⚡  I have an interest in Game Development, Asset Creation and Environmental Design